sourcebox/stm32mp15x-hal-rs/README.md

 The examples requires an STM32MP15x-DK1 evaluation board to run.
 An SD card must be inserted containing [mp1-boot](https://github.com/4ms/mp1-boot) as first-stage bootloader on partitions 1 and 2.

+A simple serial monitor script is included in the `tools` directory.
+It takes the port as single argument, e.g.

+    ./tools/serial_monitor.py /dev/ttyACM0

 ## License

 Published under the MIT license.